Creating Ops Files

 - type: replace path: /array/0 value: 10

-to exist and be an array - replaces 0th item in
+to exist and be an array; and removes the 0th item in array

 - type: remove path: /array/0

-to exist and be an array - removes 0th item in
+to exist and be an array; and appends 10

 - type: replace path: /array/- value: 10